Educators and Workers Continue to Vote for Their Unions; It’s Time to Stop Wasting Taxpayer Money

 To date, locals of the Florida Education Association have had no recertification losses.
 Since the passage of anti-freedom, anti-worker SB 256 in May 2023, more than 50 locals have undergone two recertification elections.
 Across those elections, an average of 94.5% of the ballots cast voted “YES” to keep their unions and preserve their collective bargaining agreements.

 This state-mandated process is partly funded by taxpayers in agency staff time, resources, and printing and preparation costs.
 The recertification of teacher and education staff professional unions, as well as higher education faculty and graduate assistants, is a process overseen by the Public Employees Relations Commission (PERC) and was made significantly more burdensome and costly after the Governor’s signing of SB 256.
-The law was an attempt to silence educators and other public employees, eliminating the decades-long practice of allowing teachers, staff, professors, graduate assistants, and other public employees the option of choosing to pay their union dues through automatic payroll deduction, while imposing additional, taxpayer-funded rectification elections.
+The law was an attempt to silence educators and other public employees, eliminating the decades-long practice of allowing teachers, staff, professors, graduate assistants, and other public employees the option of choosing to pay their union dues through automatic payroll deduction, while imposing additional, taxpayer-funded recertification elections.
 Key provisions of the law have been challenged in court and blocked or limited, with courts raising serious constitutional concerns.

 Floridians are facing an affordability crisis that has made it harder for many educators and workers to thrive in our state.
 While the costs of healthcare, childcare, food, property insurance, and more continue to outpace wages that fail to keep up with inflation, anti-freedom, anti-worker policies are not only costing taxpayers millions, but they are also making it harder for all workers to achieve the American Dream.